 Matt's Global Warming Simulator : Impress your friends with prophecies of doom based on totally inaccurate climate models generated from the messages of your Facebook and Twitter followers.
 A balanced analysis of the data can be found here: www.climate4you.com.

-Matt's Operating System for Automation and Industrial Controllers MOSAIC® : IEC61131 is many years old now, MOSAIC is designed to replace it.
+Matt's Operating System for Automation and Industrial Controllers MOSAIC® (or for Artificially Intelligent Controllers): IEC61131 is many years old now, MOSAIC is designed to replace it.
 It's a unified programming and configuration model based on MattLab's new concept of Nested Tesserae©.
-The model can represent anything: from a low-intelligence light bulb or toaster, right up to the entire Internet (if you had enough flash memory :-) It is scalable, and can run on any operating system: Windows, QNX, real-time, event-driven... by implementing a modern OS-interface layer.
-It can support almost any communications protocol through a simplified OSI-model interface layer.
-High-end systems will be able to analyze video feeds in real time, introducing new ways to observe processes.
-Further details will be available [eventually] at www.mattlabs.ch.
+The model can represent anything: from a low-intelligence light bulb or toaster, right up to the entire Internet (if you had enough flash memory :-) It is scalable, and can run on any operating system: Windows, QNX, real-time, event-driven... by implementing a powerful new OS-interface layer.
+It can support almost any communications protocol through a sanitized OSI model.
+Using fast modern processors, it can analyse video feeds in real time - "Vision-enabled Automation", introducing new ways of monitoring and control.
+Further details will be available soon from www.mattlabs.ch.